tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-4.md

 };
 ```

-Let see how to improve our `TransposeOp` by extending it with a new static
+Let's see how to improve our `TransposeOp` by extending it with a new static
 method:

 ```c++